alemart/surgescript/docs/engine/animation.md

 `fps`: number, read-only.

-Frames per second of the current animation.
+Frames per second of the animation.

 #### repeats

 `repeats`: boolean, read-only.

-Does the current animation repeat itself?
+Does the animation repeat itself?

 #### frameCount

 `frameCount`: number, read-only.

-The number of frames of the current animation.
+The number of frames of the animation.

 #### frame